 The interdisciplinary minor in nanotechnology is primarily aimed at science and engineering majors who wish to become more aware of the properties of matter at the nanoscale, the potential usefulness of those properties, and their social and economic implications.
-It will also appeal to students interested in science and technology policy who wish to have a good grounding in science and technology.
+It will also appeal to students interested in science and technology policy who wish to expand their knowledge of science and technology.